Fire Emblem Warriors: Three Hopes announced at Nintendo Direct

-The next game in the Fire Emblem Warriors series has been announced during Nintendo Direct.
+The next game in the Fire Emblem Warriors series has been announced during the latest Nintendo Direct presentation.

 Fire Emblem Warriors: Three Hopes was revealed in a short gameplay trailer during Nintendo's live presentation and will be released on Switch on June 24 later this year.